oaugusto256/hephaestus/README.md

 ## What is it?

-Hephaestus is a web pixel art tool made with ReactJS.
+:hammer: Hephaestus is web application to create, animate and download pixel art made with ReactJS.

 ## Development